senofi/documentation/docs/source/iac-jenkins.rst

 Terraform Cloud/Enterprise
 ==========================

+Terraform Cloud or Terraform Enterprise are assumed to be setup.
+Please see your administrator for how to accomplish this.

 The following are items are required to setup in Terraform.

 1. User Token/Team Token